 If you’re wondering how to learn to be happy with what you have, you’re in the right place.

-Many people say that they want a bigger house, more money, or a better job.
-They believe these things will bring them more happiness in their lives.
+Many people believe that a bigger house, more money, or a better job will bring them more happiness.

 The short answer is yes – and no.

-To be happy, your basic needs have to be met (such as having enough food and water).
+To be happy, one must meet basic needs, such as having enough food and water.

-They say that money can’t buy happiness, but that’s only somewhat true.
-If someone doesn’t know where their next meal is coming from, this is sure to impact their happiness!
+They say money can’t buy happiness, but that’s only somewhat true.
+If someone doesn’t know where their next meal is coming from, this will undoubtedly impact their happiness!

 Yet, people with enough money continue to turn to external sources to find happiness.